sapanpatel123/notion-mileage-tracker/README.md

 STARTING_ADDRESS = ""
 ```

+## Usage

-4. Run the integration with the following command:
+Run the integration with the following command and check your Notion database to confirm it's been updated.

 ```
 npm start
 ```

-5. Check your Notion database and confirm it's been updated!